jpforcioli/github_howto_jsonrpc_api/008_policy_package_management.rst

 How to trigger an *Import Configuration*?
 -----------------------------------------

+The *Import Configuration* is when you need to copy objects from Device DB to ADOM DB.
+This operation is a strict offline operation!
+The managed devices don't need to be connected or even to be real.
+You can perform an import configuration against connected or offline managed devices and also against model devices.

 It's a three-step process where the list of attributes and their corresponding values must be used very carefully.